Why Is This Place so Great?

 If you decide you love the mattress, you can purchase one and have it sent to your home.
 Get an in-room spa or beauty treatment using their all-natural products, or dine in their seafood bistro, where all dishes and drinks are served with sustainably and locally sourced products.

-For Boutique Choose: Waterhouse At South Bund
+Boutique Hotel: Waterhouse At South Bund

 Originally the Japanese army headquarters in the 1930s, the Waterhouse at South Bund has been transformed into a 19-room boutique hotel that provides spectacular views of the Huangpu River and city skyline.